#

 {

-// Configure and use encoder
+// Configure and use the encoder

 var encoder = new WavPackEncoderSettings